 Myopia Management

-Also known as nearsightedness, myopia is a common refractive error in which close-up objects look clear but distant objects are blurry.
-Myopia is caused by a cornea (front surface of the eye) that is too steeply curved, or by the front surface of the eye being too long.
-When this happens, light is focused in front of the retina instead of on it, and this causes distorted vision.
+Also known as nearsightedness, myopia is a common vision condition where nearby objects appear clear, but distant objects look blurry.
+Myopia occurs when the cornea (the front surface of the eye) curves too steeply or the eyeball is longer than normal.
+When this happens, light focuses in front of the retina instead of directly on it, causing blurry distance vision.

 Myopia can be inherited, so if one or both parents have myopia, then their child may have it, too.
-Myopia is often diagnosed in children between the ages of 8 and 12.
-When this happens, myopia can be progressive, meaning it worsens, as the child ages and grows throughout the teenage years.
+Myopia is often diagnosed in children between the ages of 8 and 12.¹ When this happens, myopia can be progressive, meaning it worsens as the child ages and grows throughout the teenage years.

 There are three types of myopia: low, moderate, and high.